 The carrot cake at Pizza Express however didn’t get past an ‘okay’ for me.
 It was ‘okay’, but nothing I could go out of my way for.
 The frosting was a little too thick for my taste – as you know I’m not the biggest sweet tooth and avoid sugary sweets, so the sweetness of the frosting was a little too much for me.
 If you’re however a sweet tooth you might absolutely like it, so I believe it’s totally down to personal preference.

-Give it a go when you’re next at a Pizza Express, and let me know what you thought of it!
+Give it a go when you’re next trying the Pizza Express Vegan Menu, and let me know what you thought of it!

 Would I recommend it?